JAForbes/impervious/readme.md

 # impervious

-A simple and opionated proxy for state management.
+A simple and opinionated proxy for state management.

 ## What